Tobbyte/MiniGlimpse/README.md

-# mini-glimpse README
 # MiniGlimpse

-MiniGlimpse is an extension that displays the minimap only when text is selected, providing a cleaner and more focused coding environment.
+MiniGlimpse displays the minimap only when text is selected, providing a cleaner and more focused coding environment.

 ## Commands